karlmdavis/ksoap2-android/ksoap2/ksoap2/doc/README.txt

 ksoap2-j2me-full.jar -- J2ME compatible version including the kxml and kobjects libraries same as previous release.

-ksoap2-j2me-light.jar -- J2ME compatible version which is fully self sufficient and has had extra files pruned.
-(This version corrects preverify problem some have seen with "Reader" classes)
+ksoap2-j2me-core.jar -- J2ME compatible version which is fully self sufficient and has had extra files pruned.
+(This version corrects preverify problem some have seen with "Reader" classes not being found)

 ksoap2-j2me-nodeps.jar -- J2ME version with only the ksoap classes.
 Requires kxml and appropriate kobjects classes to operate.